Aeolia1/basic-language-compiler-for-SQL/README.md

 # basic-language-compiler-for-SQL
-Refer to the syntax of SQL to implement the parser and interpreter.
+Refer to the syntax of SQL to implement the parser and interpreter for inputs.
 The function is similar to the basic SQL syntax, including create, update, select, etc. and compound logic processing;

 ## Project Background